tuxd3v/ats/docs/README.md

 #### Run Some tests..
 ###### You can run some tests, to see ATS state,
-1. For that, stop the service first:
+1. Stop the service first:
    * service ats stop
-2. Start ats in test mode:
+2. Start ATS in test mode:
    * `ats --test`
    **or**
    * `ats -t`
+3. After tests, start ATS again as a service:
+   * `service ats start`
+4. Check if service started
+   * `service ats status`

 That's it!!!